SteelCompendium/data-rules-md-dse/Abilities/Tactician/5th-Level Features/Win This Day.md

   scc:
     - mcdm.heroes.v1:feature.ability.tactician.5th-level-feature:win-this-day-9-focus
   scdc:
-    - 1.1.1:13.2.4.4:04
+    - 1.1.1:11.2.4.4:04
   source: mcdm.heroes.v1
   target: Self and each ally in the area
   type: feature/ability/tactician/5th-level-feature
 effects:
+  - name: Effect
-  - effect: Each target gains 2 surges.
+    effect: Each target gains 2 surges.
 Additionally, they can spend a Recovery, remove any conditions or effects on them, and stand up if they are prone.
-    name: Effect
 ```